NOTE: Some courses may have an additional fee - more information can be found on the Special Course Fees webpage.

-Every course has a description that consists of the following six elements:
+Every course has a description that consists of the following seven elements:

 1. Course Prefix/Subject

 The prefix indicates the department or academic unit offering the course.
 Refer to the Course Description Overview tab for a complete list of course prefixes.

 2. Course Number

 The following numbering system is used for all credit courses offered by the College of Western Idaho (CWI):

-Course content is considered below college-freshman level.
+- Zero Level (000–099): Course content is considered below the college-freshman level.
 These courses may be referred to as developmental or remedial courses and are not applicable for graduation.

 - One Hundred Level (100–199): Course content taught at the college freshman level.